 Then it was time for trim and board and batten.
 These were always in the plan.
 I knew my living room would need character on the walls because I was going all white.
 These also took a long time to get around to, because my husband knew once those were up I would want to paint.
 My husband despises painting, but doesn’t want me to do it myself because he is a perfectionist and I just want it done.

-- Took out Brick Wall and Chimney, Patched Roof with the advice of Hustad Companies.
+- Took out Brick Wall and Chimney, Patched Roof.

 - Built Closet Frame and Added Lighting.